-Greg Gutfeld currently serves as host of The Greg Gutfeld Show (Saturdays 10-11PM/ET) and co-host of The Five (weekdays 9-10PM/ET).
-Joining the network in 2007 as a contributor, Gutfeld was host of the 3AM/ET late night show Red Eye for the past eight years (2007-2015).
+Greg Gutfeld currently serves as host of "The Greg Gutfeld Show" (Saturdays,10-11PM/ET) and co-host of "The Five" (weekdays 5-6PM/ET).
+Joining the network in 2007 as a contributor, Gutfeld was host of the former 3AM/ET late night show Red Eye from 2007-2015.

-On The Greg Gutfeld Show, he parodies current events and converses on key issues, bringing a comedic twist to the news.
+On "The Greg Gutfeld Show," he parodies current events and converses on key issues, bringing a comedic twist to the news.
 Additionally, Gutfeld interviews newsmakers and culture critics on the major headlines of the week.

 A libertarian political satirist, humorist, magazine editor and blogger.
 The Weekly Standard calls him "the most dangerous man on television."
 According to the magazine, unlike other media darlings, "Gutfeld's stuff actually is subversive, a stink bomb hurled into every faculty lounge, mainstream newsroom, movie studio, and nonprofit boardroom in America."

 Prior to joining FNC, Gutfeld was a staff writer at Prevention and editor-in-chief of Men's Health magazine.
 He later became editor-in-chief of Stuff, where he increased circulation from 750,000 to 1.2 million and created controversy month after month.
-He helmed Maxim magazine in the U.K. and was a contributor to the Huffington Post, where he became legendary for his "inspired, lunatic ridicule of his leftwing fellow Huffers."
+He helmed Maxim magazine in the U.K. and was a contributor to the Huffington Post, where he became legendary for his "inspired, lunatic ridicule of his left-wing fellow Huffers."
 He's been published in countless magazines, has appeared in too many profiles to mention and was only fingerprinted once.